Manly P. Hall: Personal life

 Hall and his followers went to extreme lengths to keep any rumors or information that could tarnish his image from being publicized, and little is known about his first marriage.
 On 28 April 1930, Hall married Fay B. deRavenne, who had been his secretary for five years.
 The marriage was not a happy one; his friends never discussed it, and Hall removed virtually all information about her from his papers following her suicide on 22 February 1941.
 Following a long friendship, on 5 December 1950, Hall married Marie Schweikert Bauer (following her divorce from George Bauer), and the marriage, though stressful, was happier than his first.
-Marie Schweikert Bauer Hall died April 21, 2005.
+Marie Schweikert Bauer Hall died 21 April 2005.

 In 1934, Hall founded the Philosophical Research Society (PRS) in Los Angeles, California, a nonprofit organization dedicated to the study of religion, mythology, metaphysics, and the occult.
 The PRS still maintains a research library of over 50,000 volumes, and also sells and publishes metaphysical and spiritual books, mostly those authored by Hall.
+His original alchemical collection was so vast and well-informed that even Carl G. Jung consulted it when writing his study Psychology and Alchemy (1944).
+He held centuries-old and beautifully illustrated books, such as first editions of H.P.
+Blavatsky's The Secret Doctrine (1888), with her handwritten notes, as well as alchemical and Rosicrucian codices, and a triangular cipher manuscript attributed to the Count of St. Germain.
 After his death, some of Manly Hall's rare alchemy books were sold to keep the PRS in operation.
 "Acquisition of the Manly Palmer Hall Collection in 1995 provided the Getty Research Institute with one of the world's leading collections of alchemy, esoterica, and hermetica."